Ao-Collaboration/wins-allowlist/README.md

-Allowlist for Private Sale of WINS
+Allowlist for WINS Mint.

+Please ensure all wallet addresses are lower case.